25 Must-Know Common Balinese Phrases & Words in Bali

 Dining out is one of the joys of visiting Bali, and knowing how to communicate your preferences can enhance the experience:

-If you’re out shopping or checking into accommodation, these phrases might come in handy:
+If you’re out shopping, these phrases might come in handy:

-• Boleh cicipin?
-(Can I try this on?)
+Boleh cicipin? or Boleh coba?Can I try this on?

 Knowing these phrases will help you navigate through the day-to-day activities on the island.